 • enumeration: determine a set of hosts and available services for attack; has the utmost importance in ensuring the success of the next stage

-• persistence: implant programs to maintain access to an attacked host
+• persistence: implant programs or forge credentials to maintain access to a compromised host

-• host privilege escalation: discover and exploit local vulnerabilities to obtain high-privileged shell access; repeat to discover more attack vectors
+• host privilege escalation: discover and exploit local vulnerabilities to obtain high-privileged access to the host; repeat to discover more attack vectors

-• housekeeping / clean-up: clean up tracks, including programs, exploit scripts, log files, etc
+• Housekeeping/Clean-up: clean up tracks, including programs, exploit scripts, log files, fake accounts, etc

 Resources